shrawans007/hotel_customers_sentiments/README.md

 # hotel_customers_sentiments
 Sentiment Analysis for a Hotel Based on Customer's Text Reviews

 Analysis done in MS Excel, uploaded the same file with multiple sheets comprising of Raw data, Cleaned Data, Sentiment Analysis, Label Count, Pivot Table, Chart (visualization) and Findings/Insights.
-You can download and check the file:
+You can download and check the file: [Hotel cleaned data with date and locations.xlsx](https://github.com/user-attachments/files/18546690/Hotel.cleaned.data.with.date.and.locations.xlsx)